dtudk/lc-power-match-baluns/README.md

 This repository implements calculations for four-element power matching LC-baluns.
 These four-element networks provide common-mode rejection in addition to power matching for arbitrary complex impedances at the design frequency.

+A web version of this calculator with similar functionality is available at [https://rftoolbox.dtu.dk/rfcalc/BalunCalculator.html](https://rftoolbox.dtu.dk/rfcalc/BalunCalculator.html).

 ## Installation
 To install the Python package (required for using the Jupyter notebook), run `python3 -m pip install lc-power-match-baluns`.
 Alternatively, run `pip install .` in the root directory of this repository.